 Here’s the step-by-step process:

 - First, you need to check which format the USB has.
-Then, check the USB filesystem, connect your USB to the PC and ensure it shows on My computer.
+Then, check the filesystem, connect it to the PC, and ensure it shows on My computer.

 - If the USB isn’t in FAT32 format, you can reformat it by going back to the My Computer menu, right-clicking on the USB icon, and then clicking on the format option.
 On the dialog that pops up, select the FAT32 format on the drop-down options and then click continue.